watem-sedem/watem-sedem/docs/input.rst

 Ditch map filename
 ******************

-Filename of the ditch map.
+Filename of the conductive ditch map.
 This raster is only mandatory when :ref:`Include ditches = 1 <includeditches>`.
 See :ref:`here <routingmap>` for more information on how to create this map.